georgeflanagin/parsec4/README.md

   are included.
 New comments are marked with a preceding and following group of three # characters, and the original docstrings use triple single quotes rather than triple double quotes.
 - Revised for modern Python; no longer compatible with Python 2.
-This version
-- Require Python 3.8
+This version requires Python 3.8
 - Inserted type hints.
 - Added a `__bool__` function to the Value class.
 - Changed some string searches to exploit constants in string module rather